This article originally appeared on VICE CA.

 Now that you have the backstory, let’s get back to the roof jumping.
 In what seems like an unexpected escalation of these “don’t tell me what to do” shenanigans, students started filming themselves leaping off roofs onto flip cup tables strewn with solo cups.

 In some of the videos the dudes bounce back and limp into the crowd to bask in their own stupid glory.
 In others they only manage to roll a few feet away from the table before going limp.
 At least one guy manages to pull off a backflip.
-Western’s 2017 “foco” party produced a bunch of these clips, and while there are fewer receipts from this year, we know at least one person was hospitalized for serious injuries after jumping off a roof at fake homecoming.
+Western’s 2017 “foco” party produced a bunch of these clips, and while there are fewer receipts from this year, we know at least one person was hospitalised for serious injuries after jumping off a roof at fake homecoming.

 Local reporters picked up on the roof jumping story earlier this month, essentially warning parents their child could be involved in the dangerous party culture known as “brewfing.”
 (I have yet to hear anyone actually call rooftop drinking this, and I refuse to concede that anyone who hasn’t reached middle age ever will.)
 Regardless of the terminology, @canadianpartylife continues to post videos in this vein, the most recent being an October 23 post of a Queens student taking an accidental tumble off a roof.